aws/amazon-ecs-cli/README.md

 # Amazon ECS CLI

-The ECS Command Line Interface (ECS CLI) is a command line interface for Amazon EC2 Container Service (ECS) that provides high level commands to simplify creating, updating, and monitoring clusters and tasks from a local development environment.
+The Amazon ECS Command Line Interface (CLI) is a command line interface for Amazon EC2 Container Service (Amazon ECS) that provides high-level commands to simplify creating, updating, and monitoring clusters and tasks from a local development environment.
 The Amazon ECS CLI supports
 [Docker Compose](https://docs.docker.com/compose/), a popular open-source tool for defining and running multi-container applications.
-Use the ECS CLI as part of your everyday development and testing cycle as an alternative to the AWS Management Console.
+Use the CLI as part of your everyday development and testing cycle as an alternative to the AWS Management Console.

 For more information about Amazon ECS, see the
 [Amazon ECS Developer Guide](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).
-For information about installing and using the ECS CLI, see the [ECS Command Line Interface](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html).
+For information about installing and using the Amazon ECS CLI, see the [ECS Command Line Interface](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html).

 The AWS Command Line Interface (AWS CLI) is a unified client for AWS services that provides commands for all public API operations.
-These commands are lower level than those provided by the ECS CLI.
-For more information about supported services and to download the AWS Command Line Interface, see the [AWS Command Line Interface](http://aws.amazon.com/cli/) product detail page.
+These commands are lower level than those provided by the Amazon ECS CLI.
+For more information about supported services and to download the AWS CLI, see the
+[AWS Command Line Interface](http://aws.amazon.com/cli/) product detail page.

 ## Installing